nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 The TLS certificate truststore located in `/etc/harmony-ap/tls-truststore.jks` can not be updated through the admin UI.
 By default, the TLS truststore contains one trusted TLS certificate which is the Access Point's own public TLS certificate.
-The alias of the Access Point's own TLS certificate is `selfsigned`.
+The alias of the Access Point's own TLS certificate is the party name of the Access Point owner.
+If the party name of the owner wasn't defined during the installation process, the default value is `selfsigned`.
 If the same Access Point acts as a sender and receiver, it must trust its own TLS certificate.

 If the certificate to be imported is a TLS certificate of a data exchange party, it's recommended to use the party name of the other party as an alias for the certificate.
 Instead, if the certificate to be imported is a root certificate